 Our OnePlus 5 camera review takes an in-depth look at that dual-lens mobile shooter, the biggest new feature found on the latest OnePlus flagship phone.
-Check out our photo and video samples and how we’re finding the OnePlus 5’s front and rear cameras after lots of real-world use.
+Following the recent OxygenOS update, this camera tech has got even better, as you'll see in our side-by-side comparison 4K video clips.

 Dual lens cameras are certainly in fashion in 2017.
 Last year we saw them crop up on the iPhone 7 Plus and certain Huawei phones, while this year we’ve reviewed dual-lens snappers on the LG G6, Huawei P10 and P10 Plus.
 Now you can add the fresh new OnePlus 5 to that list.